QALB-Boy/blog/_posts/2017-04-06-quantumsand-gamified-learning-platform.markdown

 ---
 When I was studying Physics at the University of London Royal Holloway, I had an idea.
 What if there was a way to help teach poor kids and adults through an app?

-My ambition is to help everyone.
-I want to help everyone from being left behind in education.

-xinboy is “heart boy”.
-Like “Game Boy”.

-The Chinese word for heart xin: the heart (心, pinyin: xīn). qalbboy is the Arabic version.

-## xinboy app
+## quantumsand app
 The result of this thought process is now an app that is nearing completion for testing.

 <iframe width="380" height="213" src="https://www.youtube.com/embed/zxcAKv9q564" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="380" height="213" src="https://www.youtube.com/embed/LotFMSYgq8w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-xinboy is an educational art-game-storytelling platform.
+quantumsand is an educational art-game-storytelling platform.
 Written in React, Rust, Ruby-on-Rails, C++ and Qml.
 Blender is used for the artwork.

 * React for the UI
 * Rust for many of the video games